 GUIDANCE TOOL This Tool assists services in determining whether their plans and decisions will require a full Equalities Analysis.
 EAs help the Council comply with its duty under s.149 of the Equality Act 2010 to have "due regard" to specified equality matters.
 They are required in most cases but, in some cases, an EA is not necessary or is only necessary for certain aspects of a decision.
-The full EA template is available here:
+Full guidance on the Council's duties and EAs and the full EA template is available at http://forestnet.lbwf.gov.uk/index/residents-first/equalities/equality-analysis.htm duty.

-https://foresthub.walthamforest.gov.uk/services/information-governance/governance-and-law/council-meetings duty.
 In some cases a full EA is not necessary and/or the equalities duties do not apply.
 In other cases, only part of a decision will require an EA to ensure the Council has due regard to its equality duties.
 The following examples are intended to assist: